 This section deals with quality standards, customer complaints procedures, monitoring customer satisfaction, feedback, dealing with problems and continuous improvement.

-This question below is unique for each type of organisation and most details can be found on the company’s intranet for the employees to look at.
+The question below is unique for each type of organisation, and most details can be found on the company’s intranet for the employees to look at.
 The best way to prepare for this question is to refer to your own organisation’s quality standards and write down the ones relevant to your department and general for the organisation.

-Quality is very important when it comes to anything, be it for personal reasons or professional.
-When completing a piece of work, or a project or products, quality is more important than quantity.
-Every organisation has quality standards for the services they provide or the products they sell, and have quality standards for the work that the employees complete.
+Quality is very important when it comes to anything, whether personal or professional.
+When completing a piece of work, project or product, quality is more important than quantity.
+Every organisation has quality standards for the services they provide or the products they sell and has quality standards for the work that the employees complete.

-- Providing equitable service to all residents in the community and meet the legislations, government guidance, regulations and local policies and procedures
+- Providing equitable service to all residents in the community and meeting the legislations, government guidance, regulations and local policies and procedures.

 - Be customer centred and consider their overall safety and welfare through regular reviews and visits or calls.